Back to the full dot-point answer

 Streptococcus pyogenes produces hyaluronidase and streptokinase, which break down connective tissue and clot proteins, allowing the bacterium to spread through skin and soft tissue.
 Some fungi secrete keratinases to digest skin.

-What is specialised entry structures?Show answer
+What are specialised entry structures?Show answer

 Bacteriophages and many bacterial pathogens use pili and fimbriae to attach to host cells before invasion.
 Salmonella uses a type III secretion system, a needle-like structure, to inject proteins that force gut cells to engulf the bacterium.

-What is spore and cyst stages?Show answer
+What are spore and cyst stages?Show answer

 Bacillus anthracis forms endospores that resist heat, drying and chemical insult, allowing the pathogen to remain infectious in soil for decades.
 Giardia lamblia forms tough cysts that survive in water until ingested.